RAP-research-output-impact/rap-etl/README.md

 Extracting RAP information from the Web of Science and mapping it to VIVO RDF.

 _This is a work in-progress.
-More functionality and documentation will be coming in summer of 2017._
+More functionality and documentation will be coming._

+More details about the project are available [here](https://widgets.figshare.com/articles/5266435/embed?show_title=1).

 ### Requirements